Once there was a time when all Angels came from Heaven...

 Air date: 1970-01-21

-Overview: When eccentric painter Juan Longorio paints a mural of a naked woman on the side of a barn it places him and Bronson in trouble with the owner, Sid Casper, and the city locals.
-Still, more problematic than defacing private property, the painting causes emotional anguish to Sid, the deputy sheriff Hud McCarver, and Will Hudson, because they all think the painting is a picture perfect representation of their respective wives.
-Art dealer Mr. Willoughby enters the scene and sheds new light on the dilemma.
+Overview: When eccentric artist Juan Longorio paints a naked woman on the side of a barn, it places him and Bronson in trouble with the owner, Sid Casper, and the city locals.
+Still, more problematic than defacing private property, the painting causes emotional anguish to Sid, deputy sheriff Hud McCarver, and Will Hudson, because they all think the painting is a picture perfect representation of their respective wives.

 Air date: 1970-01-28

-Overview: When Bronson arrives in an Amish community his tales of the ""outside world"" captivate a young man and woman, Harold Mueller and Dorothy Hofer, who are betrothed.
-Soon, Harold becomes jealous of Dorothy's attraction towards Bronson and heads out to see the world he has been missing.
-In the city, Harold meets the model Jan and, in the meantime, Dorothy, back in the Amish community, ponders about love and the future.
+Overview: When Bronson arrives in an Amish community, his tales of the 'outside world' captivate Harold and Dorothy, a young betrothed couple.
+Seeing how Dorothy looks at Bronson, Harold heads out to see what he has been missing.
+In the city, Harold meets a model while Dorothy, back in the Amish community, ponders about love and the future.

 Air date: 1970-02-04

-Overview: Bronson travels to see his cousin Eve Bronson in Reno, Nevada.
-Eve is engaged to marry Len and both decide to marry while Jim Bronson is in town.
-Jim gives his cousin money to buy a wedding dress but Eve impetuously chooses to gamble with the money at a nearby casino and catches ""the fever.""
-Eve's absence delays the wedding plans and Len confides to Bronson about his upcoming marriage and life.
+Overview: In Reno, Bronson visits his cousin Eve, who is engaged to marry Len.
+He gives Eve money for a wedding dress but she impetuously chooses to gamble instead and catches 'the fever'.
+Eve's absence delays the wedding plans and Len confides his fears to Bronson.

 Air date: 1970-02-11

-Overview: Bronson and Native American Boise Idaho both vie for the attention of beautiful Tender Grass by entering a cross-country motorcycle race.
-At first, Bronson is against the idea, but after constant provoking by Boise Idaho and his nefarious accomplices, Spare Parts One and Spare Parts Two, he decides to prove his courage and impress Tender Grass in the process.
+Overview: Bronson and Native American Boise Idaho vie for the attention of beautiful Tender Grass by entering a cross-country race.
+Bronson is initially against the idea, but after goading from Boise Idaho, he decides to prove his courage and impress Tender Grass.

 Air date: 1970-02-18

-Overview: Like Ernest Hemingway, and like the character out of his novel The Sun Also Rises, the elder Wilson Ford is a renowned novelist with a ""secret"" that motivates him to act with abandon.
-In order to hone his writing skills, and to prove his mettle, Ford constantly puts his courage to trial by performing daring, bold, and often foolish deeds.
-Against his wife's wishes, Ford cajoles Bronson into a mountain hike that pits the older Ford against a youthful Bronson in a dangerous trek.
+Overview: Like Hemingway, and like the character out of his novel The Sun Also Rises, Wilson Ford is a renowned novelist with a 'secret' that motivates him to act with abandon.
+In order to hone his skills, and to prove his mettle, Ford puts his courage to trial by performing daring, bold, and often outrageous deeds.
+Against his wife's wishes, Ford cajoles Bronson into a hike that pits the older Ford against a youthful Bronson in a dangerous trek.

 Air date: 1970-02-25

-Overview: Harve Traine, publisher of the ""The Pacific Grove Press,"" warns the community in a series of editorials about the ecological havoc industrial pollution is causing the local bay and surrounding ocean.
-Parochial financial concerns who advertise with Harve's newspaper, however, cause Harve serious emotional hardship and a potential financial disaster.
-Harve's daughter, Petey Traine, a writer for the paper, and Jim Bronson, both believe in the cause of the paper's editorials.
-Yet, does Harve stick to his editorial guns and face monetary ruin or does he acquiesce to the wishes of his advertisers and in the process loose the respect of his daughter?
+Overview: Harve Traine, publisher of the 'The Pacific Grove Press', warns the community in a series of editorials about the ecological havoc industrial pollution is causing the local bay and surrounding ocean.
+Parochial financial concerns who advertise with him, however, cause Harve serious emotional hardship and a potential financial disaster.
+Bronson and Harve's daughter Petey Traine both believe in the cause of the editorials.
+Yet, does Harve stick to his editorial guns and face monetary ruin or does he acquiesce to the wishes of his advertisers and lose his daughter's respect?

 Air date: 1970-03-04